How do you Qualify for a Mortgage after Chapter 13 Bankruptcy?

 - The borrower receives written permission from the Bankruptcy Court or Trustee to enter into a mortgage application through a motion to incur debt.

-Please note, due to the short time allowed for mortgage qualifying after completion of a Chapter 13 bankruptcy, more stringent manual underwriting guidelines may apply and additional review will be needed to determine eligibility.
+Please note, due to the short time allowed for mortgage qualifying after completion of a Chapter 13 bankruptcy, more stringent manual underwriting guidelines may apply.
+An additional review will be needed to determine a homeowner’s eligibility.

 Qualifying after Bankruptcy

-We realize that qualifying after a Chapter 13 bankruptcy can be complicated, but that is where we can step in with our expertise.
-My team is built to walk homebuyers through the qualifying process step by step.
+We realize that qualifying for a mortgage after a Chapter 13 bankruptcy can be complicated, but that’s where my team can step in.
+Metroplex is built to walk homebuyers through the qualifying process step by step.

-We are able to offer specific experience and expertise on how to qualify for a mortgage after a Chapter 13 bankruptcy.
+We are able to offer specific experience and expertise on how to qualify for a mortgage after a bankruptcy.
 Please call or email with any questions or scenarios you may have.

 Call: (800)806-9836 Ext.
 280

-Make it a great day, and I look forward to seeing you right here for the next tip of the week!
+Make it a great day, and I look forward to seeing you next week!